ccardea/osy-site/samkhya/effects.md

 ### Perspective

-These six sutras are similar to the most basic laws of physics.
+These six sutras represent the most basic laws of physics.
 This is remarkable considering the antiquity of the text.
 It is also remarkable that these sutras are based on observations of nature rather than scripture, and that these observations are confirmed by modern science.
-This further establishes the status of Samkhya as the beginning of science and the scientific way of thinking.
+This further establishes Samkhya as a rational system and the beginning of the scientific way of thinking.